<aside> ℹ️

 docker push <aws_id>.dkr.ecr.us-east-1.amazonaws.com/autoscaling/cluster-autoscaler:v1.26.2

-Modify the cluster-autoscaler-autodiscover.yaml
+Modify the cluster-autoscaler-autodiscover.yaml manifest file:

 # cluster-autoscaler-autodiscover.yaml